sachinira/sdfc-new-contact-to-tilio-sms/README.md

 # Template: Salesforce new Contact to Twilio SMS
-When a new `Contact` is added in Salesforce, send an SMS to a specific number using Twilio.<br>
+When a new `Contact` is added in Salesforce, send a Twilio SMS to a specific number.<br>

-It is important to be updated with a particular software development tool that you or your team are using in the day-to-day development process and get notified immediately on a new release of it.
-There can be a Slack channel followed by a development community or a team that uses that specific tool.
-This template makes it easier *** each time a contact is created in salesforce, Twilio SMS containing all the defined fields in contact SObject will be sent.
+A customer can use Twilio to send internal notifications to a specific person based on the new contact information in Salesforce.
+There might be a specific person who needs to be alerted once a new contact is added in Salesforce.
+Once a new contact is created in Salesforce, a Twilio SMS containing all the defined fields in contact SObject will be sent.
+Any time you create a new contact in Salesforce, an SMS message will automatically send to the specific person via Twilio.

-This template can be used to send a message to a selected Slack channel when a new release is done in a specific repository in GitHub.
+This template is used for the scenario that once a contact is created in Salesforce, Twilio SMS containing all the defined fields in contact SObject will be sent.

 ## Use this template to
-- Send a Channel message to a Slack channel which is created for developers who use a Git repository.
+- Send Twilio SMS to a specific mobile number when a new Contact is created in Salesforce.
-- Send a Channel message to a Slack channel which is followed by the contributors of a Git repository.

 ## What you need
-- A Github Account
+- A Salesforce Account
-- A Slack workspace with admin privileges
+- A Twilio Account

 ## How to set up
 - Import the template.
-- Allow access to the Github account.
+- Allow access to Salesforce account.
-- Select the repository.
+- Provide Salesforce push topic.
-- Allow access to Slack account.
+- Allow access to the Twilio account.
-- Select the channel.
+- Provide the Twilio Account SID and Auth Token.
+- Provide the number we want to send SMS from.
+- Provide the number we want to send the SMS to.
 - Set up the template.

 # Developer Guide